prpole/dissertation/throughput/main.md

 mirror image of us.
 It means rather fitting into it as it is, and worshiping it with our attention. ...You've never even seen Mars.

-Neither argument is given a definitively privileged position in the trilogy.
-Even if Sax's ultimately carries the day, it is also clear that his perspective is in more danger of being complicit with capitalist exploitation of human and environment alike (by transnational corporations, dubbed the "transnats").
-But it does reveal an understanding of *transforming* the environment that would be surprising given the history of environmental transformations on Earth.
-This discussion reveals that the pro-transformation argument, while its ends may ultimately be anthropomorphic, are most directly committed to the propagation of a healthy ecosystem.
-The anti-transformation argument, which on Earth has also been framed as promoting a healthy ecosystem, on Mars precludes any ecosystem at all.
-It is no longer meaningful to speak of protecting nonhuman life from humans when humans have to *create* nonhuman life.
-Where "nature" fits into this argument becomes a very complicated question.
+Neither the argument for nor against environmental transformation is given a definitively privileged position in the trilogy, which is clearly much more interested in the tension between them.
+While Sax's ultimately carries the day, it is also clear that his perspective is in more danger of being complicit with capitalist exploitation of human and environment alike (by transnational corporations, dubbed the "transnats").
+Unlike on Earth, where intentional environmental alterations are usually made to better access resources, the pro-transformation argument on Mars is most directly committed to the propagation of a healthy ecosystem.
+In contrast, the anti-transformation argument, which on Earth is framed as promoting a healthy ecosystem, precludes any ecosystem at all in the Martian context.
+The Promethean argument is turned
+upside-down: it is no longer meaningful to speak of protecting nonhuman life from humans when human intervention is necessary for nonhuman life to flourish.
+Where "nature" fits into this argument becomes a very complicated question indeed.

 Taken up and brought back to Earth, these questions force us to reconsider what a "green" technology might look like, and how it might be defined.
+Thus far, technologies dubbed "green" minimize impact, defined as "environmentally friendly" in the degree to which they limit their transformation of the environment around them.
+And when a healthy global ecology exists, limiting transformation is indeed coextensive with promoting nonhuman life.
+One would be hard pressed to find someone willing to describe the Earth's global ecology "healthy" in 2016, however.
+The dead planet is a particularly useful figure for the dying planet---not only as a cautionary tale, but also as a space to think through our approach to the parts we have already killed.

+---

-Thus far, technologies dubbed "green" minimize impact, defining themselves as environmentally friendly in the degree to which they limit their transformation of the environment around them.
-And, on Earth (or any planet with a robust existing ecosystem), this limited transformation maps to promoting a healthy ecosystem.
-But if we grant that there is nothing theoretically impossible about a technology that is both transformative and proponent of a more robust ecosystem, we might start considering whether a "positive" green technology, one that makes changes for good rather than limiting changes for bad, can exist on Earth.
-It is not a matter of "improving on nature" (another charge yoked to Prometheanism), but creating the conditions in which unimproved "nature" can best flourish.
+If we grant that there is nothing theoretically impossible about a technology that is both transformative and proponent of a more robust ecosystem, we might start considering whether a "positive" green technology, one that makes changes for good rather than limiting changes for bad, can and should be pursued on Earth.
+It is not a matter of "improving on nature" (another charge yoked to Prometheanism), but of creating the conditions in which unimproved "nature" can best flourish.
+Robinson shows his hand time and again in his terraformation novels when his Martian terraformers return to "Terra," only to realize that Terra itself has come to need terraformation.
+Indeed, *Aurora*, written two decades later, can almost be read as a response to potential misunderstandings of the Mars Trilogy that would take terraformation as an alternative to taking care of the Earth, chastising any expansionist view (like Sax's, perhaps) that takes the fantasy of going somewhere else as permission not to fix one's own planet, to which one is inextricably bound.
+Time and again, Robinson's terraformers participate in some form of large-scale ecological restoration on Earth combined with the hard intellectual work of promoting ecological consciousness.
+But the

-In other words, the uses to which Robinson puts technology in the Mars Trilogy and the rest of his terraformation novels present a technological ecotopia, implicitly arguing for an understanding of technology and environment that goes beyond critiques of Prometheanism. ....
+In other words, the uses to which Robinson puts technology in the Mars Trilogy and the rest of his terraformation novels present a technological ecotopia, implicitly arguing for an understanding of technology and environment that goes beyond the argument for or against Prometheanism. ....
 [Wrap up?]

 [^ln-halt]: *Halt and Catch Fire* is an AMC drama about the rise of personal